 “Sales pros have to deal with rejection a lot.
-They do not get calls back, they do not receive feedback after investing a great deal of energy and time on a proposal or sales pitch.
-So when recruiting sales managers and leaders, you would do well to recruit those who have staying power,” said Calum.
+They do not get calls back, they do not receive feedback after investing a great deal of energy and time on a proposal or sales pitch,” said Calum.

 “You can measure grit or fortitude,” added Calum.
 “As well as looking for grit from previous roles in the form of sticking it out in the face of knockbacks, ask your sales applicant about their hobbies and extra-mural activities.

 Jon Gorman, sales manager at Fundera, added that he looks for salespeople who are hardworking and resilient when hiring.
 Sales reps who don’t give up even after multiple buyer objections are those that become great sales leaders in the future.

 “If you’re behind on your numbers for the month, how will you deal with it?
 Are you going to call it in, or work harder, double down and catch up?” said Gorman.

 3. Empathy, A Much Needed Sales Skill

 Being empathetic is also one of the most incredible sales representative skills that’ll allow you to tune into customers and anticipate their needs and wants.
 When you’re empathetic, you can build better relationships with your prospects by truly understanding what their pains are.

 “Great salespeople are empathic.
-They need to listen to the prospect and care about their issues.
-The key here is listening with an unbiased ear.
-They are humble – they need to be willing to put the prospect and/or client first before themselves and their company,” said Carrie Pobre, trainer at Sandler, a Sales skills training school in Los Angeles.
+They need to listen to the prospect and care about their issues,” said Carrie Pobre, trainer at Sandler, a Sales skills training school in Los Angeles.